Palais Lumière

 Opening

-From 19/04/2025 to 04/01/2026 on Wednesday, Thursday, Friday, bank holidays and weekends between 10 am and 6 pm.
-On Tuesday between 2 pm and 6 pm.
-Closed on Monday.
+From 19/04/2025 to 04/01/2026 on Tuesday, Wednesday, Thursday, Friday and weekends between 10 am and 6 pm.
+Tuesdays 2pm-6pm outside school holidays.
 Open on public holidays except 25 December and 1 January.
-Guided tours every day at 2:30.
+Guided tour (only in french) every day at 4.30 pm.